iftekharmickey/Web-App-Directory-Hunter/README.md

 - Utilize a list of directories for testing
 - Efficiently discover accessible directories and potential file paths

-Please note that this tool is intended for ethical and responsible use, such as website security assessments, and should not be used for any unauthorized or malicious activities
+Please note that this tool is intended for ethical and responsible use, such as website security assessments, and should not be used for any unauthorized or malicious activities.

 ## Usage ##